Camping in the Broken Group Islands

 Anyone camping in the Broken Group Islands must have a backcountry camping permit.
 Backcountry camping permits are $10.02 per person per night from May through September.
 Backcountry camping permits are only available through the Parks Canada Reservation System.
 No spaces will be available for stand-by (first come first serve).

 To reserve call 1-877-RESERVE or visit www.reservation.pc.gc.ca.
-Reservations are available on April 7, 2021 at 8 a.m.
-PDT.
+A reservation launch date has yet to be confirmed for the Broken Group Islands 2021 season.
 Payment can be made by VISA, MasterCard, or American Express.

 When making a reservation, have the following ready: